zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/docs/algorithms/inductive_miner.md

 # Inductive Miner

-The Inductive Miner is a recursive mining algorithm.
+The inductive miner is a recursive mining algorithm.
 It does not consider frequencies, but only looks at directly-follows relations.
 The algorithm uses an event log and create a directly follows graph from it.Through cuts in the graph, exclusive executions, parallel executions, sequential executions, and loops can be found.
 The algorithm produces sound process models.

 First, the algorithm checks for base cases, then it tries to find partitions in the directly follows graphs.
 Should a partition be found, the log is split in smaller logs and the algorithm is performed on them again until the algorithm terminates.
 If no cut is found, then a fall through is applied.
 In each recursion, a sub process tree is created.
 These trees are merged together to achieve the tree.